Statistical Inference on Tree Swallow Migrations with Random Forests: Testing for Regional Differences in Occurrence

 \section{Testing for Regional Differences in Occurrence}

-Figure \ref{RF_TSO} in the previous section shows the predicted occurrence over time by both a RF trained with only $\mathcal{D}_{08-09}$ as well as predictions from a random forest trained on $\mathcal{D}_{10-13}$.
-We now devise and implement a permutation test to explicitly assess whether the prediction curves in Figure \ref{RF_TSO} exhibit differences that could plausibly be due to chance.
+We now devise and implement a permutation test to explicitly assess whether the prediction curves in Figure \ref{RF_TSO_PE} exhibit differences that could plausibly be due to chance.
 Here we consider \emph{regional} hypotheses, meaning that we investigate differences in species occurrence throughout the entire BCR30 region as opposed to at a specific location or set of locations within that region.